eagronin/mongodb-tweeter-prepare/README.md

 test        0.000GB
 ```

-We will switch to the `sample` database that contains Twitter JSON data by executing `use sample`
+We will switch to the `sample` database that contains Twitter JSON data by executing `use sample`.
 Then we will show collections by executing `show collections`:

 ```